Genuine Elephant Leather 4.5 - 5.5 oz, Chrome Tan Scrap, 1 pound Bag

 -----------------

 These Elephant scraps are sourced from leather imported from Zimbabwe, which is 100% legally imported in accordance with the requirements of CITIES permits, as well as Federal, State, and international laws.
+See the bottom of this listing for more information.

 Leather Information